usaid-cs/yesterday-i-learned/random.md

 1. Multiple sources say to [unshrink jeans](https://www.tipsbulletin.com/how-to-unshrink-clothes-the-ultimate-guide/), you sit in a tub of water for 15 minutes, and then walk around with the pair of jeans for an hour.
 1. A ["quintessence"](https://www.merriam-webster.com/dictionary/quintessence) is an essence that is more concentrated than just essence.
 See also: "quint-essential".
 1. [Chinese users spend an average of 70 minutes a day in WeChat alone](https://www.dragonsocial.net/blog/social-media-in-china/), the app that---mentioned elsewhere in this list---clearly makes data available to the government.
-1. Cain and Abel [clearly](https://biblehub.com/genesis/4-25.htm) had another brother called Seth, but no one mentions him.
 1. The same place where 普洱 tea came from is also [China's tin capital](https://en.wikipedia.org/wiki/Gejiu).
 1. Tons of people [have sex when they grieve](http://observer.com/2015/08/better-bed-than-dead-why-mouners-often-hook-up-at-funerals/), including in the backseat of a car *during* a funeral.
 "Because I want to feel something else than this.
 It's either that or I go home and put my hand in the fire."
 1. Jeggings are leggings that only look like jeans, with none of it made with jeans.